Gov. Lincoln Chafee is pulling the plug on the state's medical marijauan program, according to The Providence Journal.

 Advocates for medical marijuana dispensaries rallied at the Rhode Island State House Tuesday to try and convince the governor to give the OK to three compassion centers previously approved for a license.

-Last spring, Dr. Seth Bock's proposal for the Greenleaf Compassionate Center in Portsmouth was one of three in Rhode Island approved for licenses by the Department of Health.
+Last spring, in Portsmouth was one of three in Rhode Island approved for licenses by the Department of Health.

 But the process got put on hold by Gov. Lincoln Chafee in May, after U.S. Attorney Peter F. Neronha issued a letter saying he did not support the centers.
 At the time, Chafee said he wanted to discuss the issue with other governors before making a final call.

 Dr. Bock told Patch then that he supported the governor's decision, and that he hoped Chafee's conversations with other state leaders led to a "larger movement in getting the federal government on a program to help patients."